thismarioperez/squarespace-project-boilerplate/README.md

 Once installed, run the server with:

 ```
-npm start
+npm server
 ```

 This starts a Squarespace Server using template files from the **Staging** website located in `/dist/staging/template`.

-Once you've authenticated your connection to Squarespace with your username and password, you'll want to run the Squarespace Server in the background while you run a watch task that rebuilds the template when you make changes to scripts/styles/markup files.
+Once you've authenticated your connection to Squarespace with your username and password, you'll be able to view your cached website served by the Squarespace Server at: `localhost:9000`.

-If you're not already running any tasks in the background, you can use `^Z` to stop the npm start task then use `bg 1` to run it in the background.

-You can then view your cached website served by the Squarespace Server at: `localhost:9000`.

-Alternatively, you can test your template changes using content from your live site by running:
+Furthermore, you can test your template changes using content from your live site by running:

 ```
-npm run test
+npm run server:live
 ```